Consensys/quorum-wizard/README.md

 ## Installation

-`quorum-wizard` is a command line tool written in Javascript that can be installed as a global NPM module.
-Make sure you have [Node.js](https://nodejs.org/) installed, which includes `npm`.
+`quorum-wizard` is written in Javascript and designed to be installed as a global NPM module and run from the command line.
+Make sure you have [Node.js](https://nodejs.org/) installed, which includes the `npm` package manager.

 Using npm: